Pari Esfandiari

-Pari Esfandiari is the co-founder and president of the Global TechnoPolitics Forum and CEO of Pario.
+Pari Esfandiari is a British businesswoman.
+She is the co-founder and president of the Global TechnoPolitics Forum and CEO of Pario.
 She is a member of the At Large Advisory Committee (ALAC) at the ICANN, representing European region (Euralo), as well as a member of the GeoTech Action Council at the Atlantic Council.
 In addition, she serves at the APCO Worldwide’s International Advisory Council.
 She was a non-resident senior fellow at the Atlantic Council.

 Esfandiari is an entrepreneur, internet pioneer and sustainable development executive.
 She has worked across diverse industries ranging from FinTech, e-commerce and smart cities.
 Her social enterprise was showcased by UNESCO and supported by Google Foundation for supporting women’s role in sustainable development.
-Esfandiari holds a doctorate from Oxford Brookes University in sustainability business.
+Esfandiari holds a doctorate in sustainability business from Oxford Brookes University in Oxford, England.

-Her latest publication is a major study on "Data:Governance and Geopolitics".
+Her latest co-authored publication is a study on "Data: Governance and Geopolitics".